sphoorthi77/snake-apple/README.md

-To play click on the below link: https://sphoorthi77.github.io/snake-apple/
+To play click on this link:
+https://sphoorthi77.github.io/snake-apple/